sravani-jakkula/GDP-Project/readme.md

 #### Entities
 created a package called com.example.inventoryAPI.entity in Inventory API and added the entity classes and attributes in it.
 Waiting on database schema approval.

+### UPdated schema
+Made a changes on the database schema the finilized schema is ready and in this project we are using centralized database that is AWS in that i created database for our project and i connected that AWS database to my MySQL workbench and working on it.